corrode/corrode.github.io/content/blog/expressions/index.md

 +++
-title = "Using Expressions Effectively in Rust" date = 2024-05-20 template = "article.html"
+title = "Effective Use Of Expressions In Rust" date = 2024-05-20 template = "article.html"
 [extra]